 b.
-The arbitration will be administered by the American Arbitration Association ("AAA"), under the AAA Consumer Arbitration Rules ("AAA Rules") in effect at the time a request for arbitration is filed with the AAA, unless the parties agree in writing to an alternate arbitration forum and/or different arbitration rules, or a substitute arbitration forum is agreed to or ordered pursuant to subsection (c) below.
-Both you and ACT agree to promptly comply with the AAA's filing requirements.
-This includes your obligation to pay AAA a non-refundable \$200 filing fee (unless AAA agrees to waive the fee for you) and ACT's obligation to pay the remainder of the filing fee.
-Your share of the filing fee will be reimbursed by ACT if you prevail in arbitration.
-Copies of the AAA Consumer Rules can be located on AAA's website, currently found at: www.adr.org/sites/default/files/Consumer Rules Web 0.pdf.
+Arbitration Process: The arbitration will be administered by the American Arbitration Association ("AAA"), under the AAA Consumer Arbitration Rules ("Consumer Rules") in effect at the time a request for arbitration is filed with the AAA, unless the parties agree in writing to an alternate arbitration forum and/or different arbitration rules, or a substitute arbitration forum is agreed to or ordered pursuant to Section 14(f).
+Copies of the Consumer Rules can be located on AAA's website and are currently found at: www.adr.org/sites/default/files/Consumer Rules Web 0.pdf.
+When an arbitration demand is properly and permissibly filed pursuant to this Section 14, you and ACT must promptly comply with the filing requirements, which for AAA arbitrations includes your obligation to pay AAA a non-refundable \$200 filing fee (unless AAA agrees to waive the fee for you or ACT is the Claimant) and ACT's obligation to pay the remainder of the filing fee.
+The filing party must provide prompt notice of the filing of the arbitration demand to the other party.
+Each party will be responsible for its own attorney's fees and expenses incurred in connection with the arbitration, regardless of the outcome of the arbitration, except as required by applicable law.